The effects of climate change on plant communities at Mt. Rainier

 To explore these questions, we are combining observational monitoring, common garden experiments and statistical modeling to assess the controls over current and future altitudinal range limits of tree species on

 What controls the wildflower phenology in high mountain meadows?
 The timing of key life events like reproduction (i.e. phenology) is tightly linked to climate.
 For example, alpine wildflowers emerge and flower within a few weeks of snow disappearance, and complete their life-cycles before the frost in early autumn.
 Because annual variability in snow disappearance is large, the timing of seasonal wildflower displays also varies annually, influencing visitation and staffing needs within parks.
-Additionally, as climate change causes earlier snow disappearance, wildflowers that cannot shift their phenology to match this altered “climate window” may decline.
-Thus, resource managers and conservation biologists need the ability to seasonally forecast snow disappearance and wildflower phenology as well as monitor their long-term annual trends to better conserve and manage high mountain wildflower meadows.
+Additionally, as climate change causes earlier snow disappearance, wildflowers that cannot shift their phenology to match this altered “climate window” may decline, as could other species (e.g. pollinators, bears) whose activities do not shift in concert with the plants whose pollen, nectar, seeds or berries they rely on.
+Thus, resource managers and conservation biologists are interested in understanding the link between climate and wildflower phenology, as well as in generating long-term annual records of wildflower phenology.

 Niches and neutrality in diverse serpentine annual communities